-There is a famous saying erroneously attributed to Mark Twain that says there are three kinds of lies: lies, damn lies, and statistics.
+A famous saying erroneously attributed to Mark Twain says there are three kinds of lies: lies, damn lies, and statistics.

 There is truth in that.
-But, there are some statistics worth noting, certain proven measurables and rules of the thumb that guide profitable and successful clubs.
-Of course, not every club is the same, yet the following are helpful in answering the question, “How is my club doing?”
+But, some statistics are worth noting - certain proven measurables and metrics that guide profitable and successful clubs.
+Of course, not every club is the same, yet the following help answer the question, “How is my club doing?”

-1. Food and beverage should be making at least a 15% profit.
-That’s 40% for cost of goods sold, 35% for labor, and 10% for other expenses.
-Bobby Jones Links makes money at over 90% of our club F&B operations.
-There are exceptions to this rule for very high end private clubs where ala carte dining is frequent and high-end.
+⭐ Food and beverage should be making at least a 15% profit.
+That’s 40% for the cost of goods sold, 35% for labor, and 10% for other expenses.
+Bobby Jones Links makes money at over 90% of our club’s F&B operations.
+There are exceptions to this rule for very high-end private clubs where ala carte dining is frequent and high-end.

-3. For a daily fee club or resort, the average green fee and cart fee per round (yield) should be 60% or greater of the highest rack rate.
-Any less and you are discounting too much.
+⭐ The average green and cart fees per round (yield) for a daily fee club or resort should be 60% or greater of the highest rack rate.
+Any less, and you are discounting too much.

-4. How much can you charge for a green fee?
+⭐ How much can you charge for a green fee?
 A good rule of thumb for profitability is .0001 for your total golf course maintenance budget.
-So, a $1 million budget means your rack rate should around $100.
+So, a $1 million budget means your rack rate should be around $100.

-6. Total benefits should not exceed 25% of payroll cost.
+⭐ Total benefits should be at most 25% of payroll cost.

-8. Golf course maintenance expense should not exceed 60% of total revenue.
+⭐ Golf course maintenance expenses should be at most 60% of total revenue.
 Ideally, it is 45% or less.

 And what about overall profitability?

 Again, not all clubs are the same, but a property’s EBITDA (earnings before interest, taxes, depreciation, and amortization) should be 15% to 25% of total revenue.
-There are some very efficient and busy daily fees clubs that often make 30% or more.
+Some very efficient and busy daily fee clubs make 30% or more.

-For non-profit private clubs, this margin is extremely important to fund capital improvements and repairs.
-For those clubs owned to make a profit, this margin is doubly important for the same capital reasons as well as for the return on equity.
-Financial performance and meeting certain key metrics really matter.
+This margin is extremely important for non-profit private clubs to fund capital improvements and repairs.
+For those clubs owned to make a profit, this margin is doubly important for the same capital reasons and for a return on equity.

 So, how’s your club doing?